elenam/Sorting-Competition-Materials-2025/README.md

 ### Preliminary round 2

-The folder [prelim2](https://github.com/elenam/Sorting-Competition-Materials-2025/tree/main/prelim2) has the results of the first preliminary round (Oct 10th) as following:
+The folder [prelim2](https://github.com/elenam/Sorting-Competition-Materials-2025/tree/main/prelim2) has the results of the second preliminary round (Oct 21st) as following:
    * The `.class` files for all the submitted code that followed the setup
    * The script [run_all.rb](prelim2/run_all.rb) that runs the all the files and creates the scoreboard
    * Two test files: